-I want to know what’s coming because it’s usually not as bad when you’re prepared.
-So, y’all, if you haven’t already, you’re going to have days when homeschooling is hard.
+I like knowing what’s coming because it’s usually not as bad when you’re prepared.
+So, y’all, if you haven’t discovered this fact already, you’re going to have days when homeschooling is hard.

-Now that you know they’re coming (I bet you already did), let’s talk about how to make them not so bad.
+Now that you know they’re coming (I bet you already did), let’s talk about how to make them a little more bearable.

 1. Capture the excitement that you’re feeling right now.

-Unless you’re just insanely burned out from last year, you, like most homeschooling mamas and dads, are excited right now.
-It’s the start of a new year – a fresh, clean slate.
+Unless you’re just insanely burned out from last year, you’re excited right now.
+It’s the start of a new year.
+It’s a fresh, clean slate.

 What are you excited about?